 Wildcards, by John M. Burns

-John Burns was born in Essex.
+John Burns was born in 1938 in Essex.
 He started his career as an apprentice with Doris White at Link Studios in 1954.
 His earliest work were illustrations for Amalgamated Press titles like Girls' Crystal and School Friend.
 He additionally contributed to Express Weekly and then fulfilled his military service with the RAF in Singapore.

 Wuthering Heights by John M. Burns